 Hands and Voices

 Our inclusive singing and signing choir, set up in 1997 to help adults with communication and learning difficulties communicate through music and performance.
 The Hands & Voices programme includes weekly rehearsals during term-time and an apprentice training programme.
 We also put on regular performances across the city and deliver outreach workshops co-led by our Hands & Voices apprentices.

 IMPs (Inclusive Music Projects)

 Year-round fun, inclusive music activities for disabled and non-disabled children and young people.
 The IMPs programme includes after school clubs for under-11s, weekly sessions during term time for 11 - 25 year-olds, holiday activities, and an apprentice training programme.
 We also deliver outreach workshops in schools, youth groups and other community settings, co-led by our IMPs apprentices.

-iMUSE provides a relaxing and creative space for you to explore.
-It uses relaxation, sound, and visuals to help reduce stress, anxiety and improve your mood and enhance communication. iMUSE has been shown to be of benefit to adults with complex needs, older people and people with mental health issues.
+iMUSE provides a relaxing space for you to explore creatively.
+It uses relaxation, sound, and visuals to help reduce stress and anxiety, improve your mood and enhance communication. iMUSE has proven to be of benefit to young people and adults with complex needs, older people and people with mental health issues.